Overview

 Objectives

 This tutorial addresses a persistent gap in applied ontology: the absence of accessible, end-to-end workflows for producing FAIR, modular, reusable ontologies with high conceptual and engineering quality.
-The tutorial objectives are to:

 - Introduce a coherent, end-to-end workflow for engineering FAIR and principled OWL ontologies, from conceptualization to publication.